Test format

-The ACT Math section has 60 questions and a 60-minute time limit.
-We’re teaching it first because it’s the top priority for most students, even though it’s actually the second of the four sections on the exam.
+The ACT Math section has 45 questions and a 50-minute time limit.
+Each question has four answer choices.
+We’re teaching it first because it’s the top priority for most students, even though it’s actually the second of the required sections on the exam.

 ACT Math questions can be roughly divided by difficulty into easy, medium, and hard.

-Questions 1-20 are mainly easy, questions 21-40 are mostly medium, and questions 41-60 are mostly hard.
+Questions generally increase in difficulty throughout the section, with earlier questions being easier and later questions more challenging.
 Because the test generally gets harder as you go, it usually makes sense to work from beginning to end and plan for the later questions to take more time.

 The questions aren’t grouped by category on the exam, but it helps to know the breakdown so you can spot your strengths and weaknesses.
 Some categories appear more often than others.